-Figure 4.1 illustrates frontend/backend interaction with pseudo-code for transactions and shows transaction brackets.
+Figure 4.1, "Transactional Messaging with the C++ API" illustrates frontend/backend interaction with pseudo-code for transactions and shows transaction brackets.
 The transaction brackets show the steps in completing all parts of a transaction, working from left to right and top to bottom.
 In the figure, TC stands for transaction controller.

 The transaction is initiated at "Start transaction" on the frontend, and completed after the "Commit transaction" step on the backend.
 The transaction ID is encoded to ensure its uniqueness throughout the entire distributed system.
 In the prepare phase on the server, the application should lock the relevant database (DB) records.
 The commit of a transaction hardens the commit to the database.
-Figure 4.2 illustrates a typical call sequence between a client and server application.
+Figure 4.2, "C++ API Calls for Transactional Messaging" illustrates a typical call sequence between a client and server application.
 These calls are RTRClientTransactionController and RTRServerTransactionController class methods.
 The first call in both the client and server transaction controllers is to create a new transaction controller, for example, in the server, use RTRServerTransactionController::RTRServerTransactionController.